Reset (Reset with Defaults) (G Dataflow)

-Resets the oscillator to a known state and resets session attributes to values specified in the IVI configuration store.
+Resets the device to a known state and assigns user-defined default values for configurable properties from the IVI configuration.

-This function uses default parameters to perform a software reset on the device.
-The changes are not immediately committed to hardware.
+This node disables power generation, resets session properties to their default values, commits the session properties, and leaves the session in the Running state.
+In addition to exhibiting the behavior of Reset, Reset with Defaults can assign user-defined default values for configurable properties from the IVI configuration.

 Error conditions that occur before this node runs.